volcanobotg/onimeshOsxGUI/README.md

 6. Enter your admin password when prompted to install OpenNI2

 ##### OniMesh Placed in the Applications folder
-1. Clone the onimesh repository to your applications folder
+1. Clone the onimesh repository to your /Applications folder
 2. Open a Terminal window
 3. In Terminal, navigate to /Applications/onimesh
 4. Enter the command 'make'